chip/dotfiles/vim-cheat-sheet.md

   * Removed status from tmux
   * Removed blank line from top of bullet-train theme
   * Removed airline plugins for vim
-  * Evaluating YCM plugin
-  * Will attempt to integrate Supertab, Ultisnips and Honza snippets

 # Help